Siegel's paradox: Applications

 While the wine and the apples are toy examples, the paradox has a real-world application to what currencies investors should choose to hold.
 Fischer Black concluded from analyses similar to the apple/orange example that when investing overseas, investors should not seek to hedge all their currency risk.
 Other researchers consider such an analysis simplistic.
-In many circumstances, Seigel's paradox should indeed drive a rational investor to become more willing to embrace modest currency risk.
+In many circumstances, Siegel's paradox should indeed drive a rational investor to become more willing to embrace modest currency risk.
 In many other circumstances, they should not; for example, if the exchange rate uncertainty is due to differing rates of inflation with the imposition of purchasing power parity, then something like the "two envelopes" analysis applies, and there may be no particular reason to embrace currency risk.

 Geometric mean and reciprocity functions

-A different approach to Seigel's paradox is proposed by K. Mallahi-Karai and P. Safari, where they show that the only possible way to avoid making risk-less money in such future-based currency exchanges is to settle on the (weighted) geometric mean of the future exchange rates, or more generally a product of the weighted geometric mean and a so-called reciprocity function.
+A different approach to Siegel's paradox is proposed by K. Mallahi-Karai and P. Safari, where they show that the only possible way to avoid making risk-less money in such future-based currency exchanges is to settle on the (weighted) geometric mean of the future exchange rates, or more generally a product of the weighted geometric mean and a so-called reciprocity function.
 The weights of the geometric mean depend on the probability of the rates occurring in the future, while the reciprocity function can always be taken to be the unit function.
 What this implies, for instance, in the case of apple/orange example above, is that the consumers should trade their products for √(2)(1/2) = 1 units of the other product to avoid an arbitrage.
 This method will provide currency traders on both sides with a common exchange rate they can safely agree on.